kusdhruvUpennGit/NSYNC_project_website/README.md

  * The project now integrates two such bots, both controlled wirelessly, working in sync to share and complete tasks while autonomously managing battery levels and task reassignment.

-## 5. Software Requirments Specifications
+## 5. Software Requirements Specifications

 The software system is designed to facilitate efficient wireless communication, monitoring, and task management between XBee modules, Pololu 3pi robots, and ATmega328P microcontrollers.